-The Health Communication concentration provides students with an in-depth understanding of issues relating to public health, public policy, and organizational communications, positioning them to manage all aspects of communication in the healthcare field – from launching a health consciousness campaign to directing a fundraising initiative or branding a health center.
+The Master of Science in Communication with a concentration in Health Communication provides students with an in-depth understanding of issues relating to public health, public policy, and organizational communications.
+You will be prepared to manage all aspects of communication in the healthcare field – from launching a health consciousness campaign to directing a fundraising initiative and branding a health center.

 |COURSE CODE||COURSE TITLE||CREDITS|